leandrosardi/i2p/README.md

 	# billing details
 	:credits=>1, # only 1 support agent
 	:normal_fee=>299, # cognitive bias: expensive fee to show it strikethrough, as the normal price.
 But it's a lie.
-	:fee=>99, # this is the fee that your will charge to the client, as a special offer price.
+	:fee=>99, # this is the fee that your will charge to the account, as a special offer price.
 	:period=>1,
 	:units=>"M", # billed monthy
 },